TheArchitectDev/Architect.DomainModeling/README.md

 For performance reasons, the `Entity<TId, TIdPrimitive>` base class is only recognized when inherited from _directly_.
 If it is _indirectly_ inherited from (i.e. via a custom base class), then the ID type must be [explicitly declared](#identity).

-The entity could then be modified as follows to create a new, unique ID on construction:
+Next, the entity could be modified as follows to create a new, unique ID on construction:

 ```cs
 public Payment(string currency, decimal amount)